lo585983/snes9x_3ds/readme.md

 *Homebrew Launcher:*

-1. Copy Snes9x_3ds.3dsx and snes9x_3ds_top.png into any folder on your SD card.
+1. Copy Snes9x_3ds.3dsx and snes9x_3ds_top.png into the /3ds/snes9x_3ds on your SD card.
 2. Place your SNES ROMs inside any folder.
 3. Go to your Homebrew Launcher (through Cubic Ninja) and launch the snes9x_3ds emulator.